Carolyn Ainslie, vice president for finance and treasurer

-The original merchant receipt or invoice issued by the supplier or service provider to document and substantiates the business transaction.
-When the original receipt is not available or does not contain adequate information, a cancelled check, credit card receipt, supplier statement, or a paid notice will be accepted.
+The original merchant receipt or invoice issued by the supplier or service provider to document and substantiate the business transaction.
+A digital image of the original receipt is allowable provided that it is legible and the paper receipt is destroyed.

 An expense that is ordinary and reflects a prudent decision to incur the expense on behalf of University business.
 Not extreme or excessive.

-Written documentation to support an incurred business expense that includes the original receipt, documentation of business purpose, names of persons in attendance, and appropriate expense report or voucher for the incurred cost.
+Documentation to support an incurred business expense that includes the original receipt, documentation of business purpose, names of persons in attendance, and appropriate expense report for the incurred cost.